-As a guest conductor Vladimir Lungu collaborated with Bucharest, Iasi, Constanța, Cluj-Napoca (Hungarian), Istanbul, Izmir, Antalya and Samsun Opera Houses, The “Serghei Lunchevici” National Philharmonic Orchestra of Moldova, The National Radio Orchestra of Bucharest, The “Transylvania” Philharmonic Orchestra of Cluj, The “Moldova” Philharmonic Orchestra of Iasi, Philharmonic Orchestras of Sibiu, Oradea, Izmir, Adana and Eskișehir, The DESO Dokuz Eylül University Symphony Orchestra.
-He participated frequently at highly prestigious Aspendos International Opera and Ballet Festival, Mersin International Music Festival, Eskișehir National Opera and Ballet Days, Istanbul Opera Days, Sibiu Opera Festival, Constanța International Opera and Dance Festival and recorded works of american composer Steven Lebetkin with The City of Prague Philharmonic Orchestra.
+Continuing periodically to collaborate with Romanian National Opera of Cluj-Napoca (Carmen, Eugene Onegin, debut with Turandot) and Mersin State Opera (Carmen premiere in 2019), Vladimir Lungu conducted also Bucharest, Iasi, Constanța, Cluj-Napoca (Hungarian), Istanbul, Izmir, Antalya and Samsun Opera Houses, The “Serghei Lunchevici” National Philharmonic Orchestra of Moldova, The National Radio Orchestra of Bucharest, The “Transylvania” Philharmonic Orchestra of Cluj, The “Moldova” Philharmonic Orchestra of Iasi, Philharmonic Orchestras of Sibiu, Oradea, Izmir, Adana and Eskișehir, The DESO Dokuz Eylül University Symphony Orchestra.
+He participated frequently at highly prestigious Aspendos International Opera and Ballet Festival, Mersin International Music Festival, Eskișehir National Opera and Ballet Days, Istanbul Opera Days, Musical Autumn of Cluj-Napoca, Sibiu Opera Festival, Constanța International Opera and Dance Festival and recorded works of american composer Steven Lebetkin with The City of Prague Philharmonic Orchestra.
 In 2013 Vladimir Lungu was awarded with the “Conductor of the Year” distinction by Turkey Lions Club.